combesal/combesal.github.io/docs/about-me/index.md

 - ✅ Part-time or full-time roles (remote or hybrid)
 - ✅ Short-term documentation projects

-If any of the above sounds like a fit, I’d be happy to hear from you — contact details below 👇
+If any of the above sounds like a fit, I’d be happy to hear from you!
+Contact details below 👇

 ## 📬 Get in Touch

 A site can only show so much.
 If you’re curious about how I work in writing, research, and collaboration or want to discuss opportunities, I’d be happy to connect.

-📧 **Email:** alison.combes@hotmail.com
+📧 **Email:** a.combes.contact@gmail.com
 🌐 **LinkedIn:** [linkedin.com/in/alison-combes](https://www.linkedin.com/in/alison-combes)
 🗂️ **Notion CV:** [View my CV](https://lc.cx/OC6VJh)